Porto Alegre pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Porto Alegre tomorrow?

-On 26 June 2026, pollen conditions in Porto Alegre will be similar to today with no significant pollen expected.
+On 17 July 2026, pollen conditions in Porto Alegre will be similar to today, with cypress at low levels

 Is pollen expected to decrease in Porto Alegre this week?